freelunchtheorem/Conditional_Density_Estimation/README.md

 ## Installation

-Clone the repository and run the provided script to create the `cde-pytorch` Conda environment (Python 3.11 with CPU PyTorch plus the pinned NumPy/SciPy versions that are tested with CDE):
+Clone the repository and run the provided script to create the `cde-pytorch` Conda environment (Python 3.12, PyTorch 2.9):
 ```bash
 bash scripts/setup_pytorch_env.sh
 ```